BSAC eLearning is a new system allowing you to begin or progress your diver training with online theory sessions.

 How do trainees connect with an instructor if they haven't joined a club?

 They will have support from HQ and the Diver Resources Team.

 Do trainees have to pay twice if they opt to do Discovery Diver and then Ocean Diver?

-The price for Discovery Diver is £39.
-If Discovery Divers wish to progress to Ocean Diver, they only have to do the 'top-up' course (£49), not the full Ocean Diver course.
+They must pay for two courses to achieve the Ocean Diver qualification, they only have to do the 'top-up' course, not the full Ocean Diver course.

 Discovery Diver is primarily aimed at BSAC Centres abroad as a product for holidaymakers but also may be a good option for club members who only wish for a basic 12m qualification or a too young to take the Ocean Diver course.

 This system sounds very expensive, can you explain some of the costs and why we should use eLearning?

 Most other training agencies charge around the £90-110 mark for eLearning so we believe ours is comparatively better value for money.